Using the right seasonings for your steak is key!

 Benefits of Fresh Herbs for Steak

-Although the cooking process should eradicate any bacteria to begin with, using fresh herbs will make the steak safer to eat as rosemary and thyme both have natural antibacterial properties.
+Although the cooking process should eradicate any bacteria, using fresh herbs will make the steak safer to eat as rosemary and thyme both have natural antibacterial properties.

 Selecting Fresh Herbs for Steak

-Thyme and rosemary both have their unique flavor profiles and different uses when it comes to flavoring and tenderizing steaks.
+Thyme and rosemary have unique flavor profiles and different uses for flavoring and tenderizing steaks.

-However, rosemary is the recommended herb for steak as it is easier to use and may go a much longer way in terms of flavor.
+However, rosemary is the recommended herb for steak as it is easier to use and may go a long way in flavor.

 That said, understanding the flavors of the herbs and following the steps mentioned above will allow you to choose the herb best suited for your steak every time you decide to cook up a feast.